a-salemi/psiphon-linux/README.md

 ---

+## 🎯 Why Use This?
+(Use Cases)

+If you have a VPN server (like X-UI, Marzban, etc.), you might face issues like **IP bans**, **blocked websites (OpenAI, Netflix, Spotify)**, or **strict datacenter firewalls**.

+This script installs **Psiphon** in the background of your server and gives you a clean, dynamic local proxy.
+You can use this proxy to:
+* **Bypass Geo-blocks:** Change your server's outgoing IP to 30+ different countries instantly.
+* **Smart Routing:** Route only specific blocked websites (like ChatGPT or Binance) through Psiphon while keeping normal traffic on your main high-speed IP.
+* **Hide VPS IP:** Prevent your main server IP from being exposed or blocked by destination websites.

+---

 ## 🌟 Features

 - ⚙️ **Fully Automated Setup:** Install Psiphon core, configurations, and dependencies with a single line of code.
-- 🤖 **Exclusive Telegram Bot:** Full server management (Start, Stop, Restart) directly from Telegram.
+- 🤖 **Exclusive Telegram Bot:** Full server management (Start, Stop, Restart, Change Location) directly from Telegram.
 - 🌍 **Smart Location Changer:** Access over **30 different countries** using an interactive inline menu in Telegram.
 - 💻 **Custom CLI Tool:** Quickly change server locations via terminal using the custom `changeloc` command.
 - 🔄 **Auto Connection Check:** Smart system to verify and display the new IP address after changing locations.
-- 🛡️ **High Security:** The Telegram bot responds exclusively to your configured `Admin ID`.

 ---

 ## 📋 Requirements

-Before proceeding with the installation, ensure you have the following:
 1. A Virtual Private Server (VPS) running **Ubuntu** or **Debian**.
 2. Root (`root`) privileges.
 3. A Telegram Bot Token (Get it from [@BotFather](https://t.me/BotFather)).